One Year Master's — Curriculum Overview

 An introduction to the theory and practice of advanced biomedical laboratory techniques.

-AP 840 – Study Methods and Career Development for Professional School (1 credit)
+AP840 Study Methods and Career Development for Health Professional Students (1 credit)

 Introduces and examines research-based study methods that are applicable to advanced study in medical sciences.
-Challenges students to identify and improve current study habits.
 Prepares students to prepare an effective application to professional school.

 A brief introduction to the microscopic structure of the cells and tissues of a mammalian body.